Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: Interpretability and PrISM

-CT measures the importance of different (token, layer) positions for a certain prediction.
-In line with \citet{meng2022locating}, we analyze the averaged indirect effects per (token, layer) position, binning the input tokens into the following categories: first, middle, and last subject token; first subsequent token; further tokens; last token.
-In order to identify important (token, layer) states, we use confidence intervals to assess whether the distinctions between peak and non-peak causal effects are significant.
-We define a peak as significant, if the lower 95\% confidence bound is higher than the upper confidence bound for any other (token, layer) position.
-We use the same hyperparameters as \citet{meng2022locating} for our CT analysis.
+First, we investigate the sensitivity of CT to the \textsc{PrISM} scenarios.
+We aim to address the question \emph{Do CT results and the corresponding conclusions change with the underlying prediction scenario(s)?} CT measures the importance of different (token, layer) positions for a certain prediction.
+In line with \citet{meng2022locating}, we analyze the averaged indirect effects (AIE) per (token, layer) position, binning the input tokens into the following categories: first, middle, and last subject token; first subsequent token; further tokens; last token.

-To adjust for differences in absolute values of the probability of the traced (predicted) token, we normalize the measured indirect effect.
-We take inspiration from work by \citet{hase-does-localization-inform-editing} and define the \emph{normalized indirect effect} as

-where $P_{\mathrm{clean}}(o)-P_{\mathrm{noised}}(o)$ is the total effect (TE) defined as the difference between the clean and the noised runs.
-The NIE measures the percentage of recoverable probability that was restored by patching state $h_i^{(l)}$.
+To adjust for differences in absolute values of the probability of the predicted token, we take inspiration from \citet{hase-does-localization-inform-editing} and normalize results by how much the output token probability was reduced when corrupting the subject information.
+This measures the percentage of recoverable probability that was restored by patching a model state.
 For a detailed discussion of the effects of normalization, see \Cref{app:normalization}.